-b) Describe the impact of climate-related risks and opportunities on the organisation's business, strategy and financial planning.
+b) Describe the impact of climate-related risks and opportunities on the organisation's business, strategy, and financial planning.

 Although the Fund is diversified across asset classes, regions, and sectors, it is recognised that climate risk is systemic and is unlikely to be eliminated through diversification alone.

-The Fund is exploring options to further embed climate-related risks and opportunities into its investment strategy, including further reviewing potential investments in sustainable asset classes where this supports the Fund's investment and funding objectives.
-The Fund made its first investment into sustainable global equities in April 2021.
+The Fund's CCS sets out the Fund's approach to managing the impact of climaterelated risks.
+The main management techniques within the Fund's investment strategy are below: